Something greater

 That is not how the fuck we’re supposed to live.

 Maybe I’m talking out my ass.
 Maybe I’m making this up and maybe I don’t have the data directly in front of me.
 But feelings speak for something and observations for another.
-Left and right I look around and see people dissatisfied with the way they live their lives.
+Left and right I look around and see many people dissatisfied with the way they live their lives.

 They’ve gone so far down the Rabbit Hole of Expectation, that they do not stop to evaluate if they’re even happy.
+It’s as if we go in too deep and don’t know how to dig ourselves out.
+It’s easier to just keep going forward anyways.

 Maslow’s Hierarchy of Needs